Aaron-Greenland/SkelliDungeon/README.md

 # General Information

-SkelliDungeon is a pc game written in C++ utilizing the libGDX game development framework
+SkelliDungeon is a pc game written in C++ utilizing the libGDX game development framework.

 # Game Rules